 Check below for answer to our most frequently asked questions or get in touch if you can't find the answer you're looking for.

-The project will also deliver a new above ground station at Exhibition, a rebuild for seven suburban stations between Dutton Park and Salisbury and construction of three new stations on the Gold Coast line at Pimpama, Merrimac and Hope Island
+The Cross River Rail Delivery Authority is also responsible for a number of other rail related projects including a new above ground station at Exhibition, a rebuild for seven suburban stations between Dutton Park and Salisbury and construction of three new stations on the Gold Coast line at Pimpama, Merrimac and Hope Island

 Once operational Cross River Rail will transform the way we travel across the whole of South East Queensland.